-The City's Transport Development Index (TDI) has shown that the low-income segment of the population spends on average 43% of their household income on access - more than four times the acceptable international average.
 Transport challenges experienced by Capetonians include the duration of peak-hour travel on the city's public roads, a failing public transport system, particularly the Metrorail service, which falls outside the City's jurisdiction, as well as a lack of integration between the different public transport modes.
 In addition, maintenance of Cape Town's roads has become extremely challenging, as any interruption to traffic flow further exacerbates peak-hour traffic.

 Providing a quality, reliable and safe mass public transport service, and passenger rail in particular, is critical for Cape Town businesses and residents.
 It will stimulate economic growth by, among others, minimising loss of productivity and of income-earning opportunities.
-Moreover, the successful implementation of TOD will further support the MSDF objectives.
+Moreover, the successful implementation of transitoriented development (TOD) will further support the MSDF objectives.
 While infrastructure programmes take time to roll out and operationalise, the City is meanwhile implementing congestion reduction initiatives and is further exploring how to address Cape Town's chronic traffic congestion through collective action.